 3. Extreme mood swings

 I remember on the weekends where I couldn’t go up to the farm I felt my happiness was being stripped from me.
 My emotions would go haywire!
 I felt powerless, resentment, anger and upset.
 My mood was completely dependent on his choices, which didn’t always line up with my expectations.

-When we remain the keeper of our own happiness, we feel disappointed when things don’t always as anticipated, but we also feel content with a Plan B, because all the while we are carrying our own happiness with us, no matter what we are doing.
+When you remain the keeper of your happiness, you feel disappointed when things don’t always as anticipated, but you also feel content with a Plan B. Because all the while you are carrying your happiness with you, no matter what you are doing.

 4. It cultivates the “victim” mentality